 4. Check to make sure that your Fortify Software Security Center hardware and application startup parameters are set to process very large FPR files.
-For more information, see the Micro Focus Fortify Static Code Analyzer User Guide.
+For more information, see the Micro Focus or one of its affiliates Fortify Static Code Analyzer User Guide.

-Appendix C: Fortify ScanCentral Command Options
+Appendix C: Fortify ScanCentral SAST Command Options

-This appendix provides information about the command-line arguments that you can use with Fortify ScanCentral.
+This appendix provides information about the command-line options that you can use with Fortify ScanCentral SAST.